Pakistanis need to stand up for their rights, says Imran Khan on Day 6 of protest march | Politics

 - Pakistan

-Imran Khan on Wednesday asked the people of Pakistan to ''stand up for their rights'', as the ousted prime minister targeted his opponents, saying the coalition government came to power through a ''deal'' to get their corruption cases quashed.
+Ousted prime minister Imran Khan on Wednesday asked the people of Pakistan to ''stand up for their rights'', as he targeted his political opponents, saying the coalition government came to power through a ''deal'' to get their corruption cases quashed.

+The Pakistan Tehreek-e-Insaf (PTI) chief also alleged that ex-president Asif Ali Zardari also had his corruption cases settled.

-"What I see is that only small crooks will be caught and the rich will go scot-free," he said, adding that criminals have become leaders.
+''What I see is that only small crooks will be caught and the rich will go scot-free,” the 70-year-old leader said, adding that criminals have become leaders.

 He lamented that Pakistan's biggest issue is that corrupt people get into leadership without any accountability.